ExpoDisc 2.0 Professional White Balance Filter

 Larger ExpoDisc Sizes Can Be Used with Smaller Lenses

-The ExpoDisc 2.0 will initially be available in a 77mm filter size with more sizes to follow.
+The ExpoDisc 2.0 is available in a 77mm and 82mm filter size.
 As with the original ExpoDisc, a larger ExpoDisc can be used with smaller filter size lenses by simply holding the ExpoDisc over the lens during the white balance procedure.